- 1 HOW TO GROW YUCCA PLANTS

 Roots have taken part in basket making.
 They usually provide the red circles in the basket.

-Native indians used the final spiny end of the leaves as needles.
+Native Indians used the final spiny end of the leaves as needles.

 – As soap plants: Leaves and stems saponins have been profited to produce soap.
-Hopi Indians used yucca leaves to make champus to wash their hair with.
+Hopi Indians used yucca leaves to make shampoos to wash their hair with.
 Once cleaned, they rubbed their hair with duck grease to prevent hair fall.

 – As medicinal plants: Many yucca species have had medicinal uses.
 Among the main general uses of all yuccas we have the following: Bactericide, rheumatism, edema, bronchitis, asthma, purgative, vulnerary, etc. Some other uses of certain species of yuccas are: